Page Table of Contents

 Disk Copy Highlights:

-- Easy and fast cloning process
+- An easy and fast cloning process

 - Clone a hard drive with bad sectors